ghoomfrog/silili/examples.md

 *anta sisi!* — You're sexy!

-*anun anun ja mumu in mumu.* — Speaking of them, mouth on mouth. — They kissed.
+*anun anun ja mumu in mumu.* — They caused mouth on mouth. — They kissed.

 *sisi kumu nu amu in nija ju anta!!* — Sexy with no partner in near of you!! — There are hot singles in your area!!